DeviaVir/zenbot/README.md

 ## FAQ

+### Can I use zenbot with [X] exchange?

+Currently zenbot only supports a single exchange (GDAX).
+This is mainly because the machine learning tunes itself to the exchange's specific volume levels, and GDAX's volume is on the low/predictable side.
+As I plan the next version of zenbot (3.x), I will consider adding other exchanges and averaging out the volume, possibly even with a bittorrent/swarm p2p setup so instances of zenbot can share computing power.
+This may result in less accurate, but more universal predictions.

 ### Were there any incidents when the bot's trade made a loss?

 I have seen losses in the simulator, so it's possible.
 It only takes a few hours of machine learning to gain a comfortable (albeit virtual) profit margin though.
 If the bot starts losing money, you can always step in and manual trade or shut the bot down to prevent more loss.